AlexWang18/DarkDivide100/README.md

 The next section of the race was really confusing to me from Lewis River to Quartz Butte as I did not really ever pay attention to this section before the race.
 In my mind I thought I was gonna be starting the big Summit Prairie climb at any second now but in reality I had like 9 miles of rollers to get through.
 My watch topo map was playing tricks on me as it seemed like I was finally getting to start of the base of the climb for 2 hours straight .
 The climbs here weren't steep and it was rolling runnable trail but I just couldn't get myself to move well.
 I think my underfueling was starting to catch up to me and my feet were still wet, so every step was tender and a little painful.
 I was hoping to listen to music during part of the race but I accidentally locked myself out of my phone for 5 hours at the Lewis River AS (was butt dialing the wrong password all day, even with my phone in a ziplock!) so I couldn't access music nor maps.
 There was a very nice view of the Lewis Falls here though which I marveled at if only for a fleeting moment.
 I made my first major navigational blunder in this section at Straight Creek.
 It was pretty straight forward creek crossing but for some reason I thought I had to go upstream up a bunch of blowdowns when the trail was simply right were I started.
 I tried to orient myself with the watch but it just led me further up the blowdowns.
 I wasted a couple minutes here playing Tarzan before finding the trail again.
 Annoying but not the end of the world.
 I was miffed that if I could've used my phone than I would've oriented myself faster but I digress.

 <img width="585" height="605" alt="35B8179F-178D-4A90-A943-0CFD45BA1C88" src="https://github.com/user-attachments/assets/b212c5b7-89ec-488f-99ac-12fb51a5ff85" />
-- somewhere along the Lewis River
+- somewhere along the Lewis River.
+I look sad.

 I was still very confused on the next aid station and was surprised when I pulled up to Quartz Butte Aid.
 I surely thought the next one was Summit Prairie.
 But I was thankful this mystery aid was there since I had ran out of food and water.
 I still don't really know what happened in this section.
 I just kinda faded away on the rollers even though it was all runnable.
 I think the expectation of treating myself with some music to stim to and than not being able to listen because of a phone lockout kinda bummed me out.
 Even so I had Weidman to look forward to at Summit Prairie so I needed to press on.
 I thought about Peggy fighting malaria which gave me some strength to push on.
 She inspires me.
 I wanted to do well for her and my Mom.